Modeling symbiosis by interactions through species carrying capacities: Introduction

+The Holling \cite{H} second type functional relation between predators and prey describes the situation when predators meet, not the amount of prey proportional to their total number, but an effective number of attacked prey that is proportional to the prey density $D$ over $1 + c D$, with a parameter $c > 0$.
+This relation takes into account that predators, in order to consume prey, need to search for it, chase, kill, eat, and digest.
+This is why predators attack not all prey but a limited number of them, which saturates to a constant when the prey density increases \cite{K}.
+Such predator-prey relations, clearly, do not characterize symbiosis.

-Despite these ubiquitous examples, to our knowledge, there is no general mathematical model describing such symbiotic relations, whether in biological or social sciences.
-The aim of the present paper is twofold.
-First, we extend the notion of symbiosis to social systems.
-Under the name ``social'', we mean various kinds of social relations, including economical and financial.
-Second, we suggest a general mathematical model of symbiosis characterizing the overall dynamics of this process for various systems.
-We concentrate in the present paper on the general properties of the considered model, only briefly mentioning possible applications.
+The main aim of the present paper is to suggest a mathematical model of symbiosis characterizing the overall dynamics of this process for various systems.
+We concentrate in the present paper on the general mathematical properties of the considered model and on the classification of admissible types of symbiotic behavior in the frame of this model.

+We stress that our aim is not the reinvention of a novel qualitative classification of symbiotic relations.
+Such a classification is well developed and widely employed in the biological literature \cite{1,2,3,4,5}.
+And we accept this classification, as most other authors do.
+Our aim is to suggest a model of symbiosis that would fit well the known classification and would provide the possibility for studying {\it dynamical} as well as {\it mathematical} consequences of different symbiosis types.

+The basic point that allows us to suggest a model of symbiosis is the idea that in symbiotic relations it is not the species that interact directly with each other, as in the Lotka-Volterra equation, but that {\it symbiotic species act on the carrying capacities of each other}.

+The carrying capacity of a biological species in an environment is generally understood as the maximum population size of the species that the environment can sustain indefinitely, given the food, habitat, water and other necessities available in the environment.
+In population biology, carrying capacity is defined as the environment maximal load \cite{Hui}.
+Historically, carrying capacity has been treated as a given fixed value \cite{Zimmerer,Sayre}.
+But later it has been understood that the carrying capacity of an environment may vary for different numbers of species and may change over time due to a variety of factors, including food availability, water supply, environmental conditions, living space, and, the most important, population activity.

+Mutual coexistence and symbiosis of several species strongly influence the carrying capacities of the species, with the changes being, to a first approximation, proportional to the species numbers.
+For example, humans have increased the carrying capacity of the environment for a few other species, including those with which we live in a mutually beneficial symbiosis.
+Those companion species include more than about 20 billion domestic animals such as cows, horses, pigs, sheep, goats, dogs, cats, and chickens, as well as certain plants such as wheat, rice, barley, maize, tomato, and cabbage.
+Clearly, humans and their selected companions have benefited greatly through active management of mutual carrying capacities \cite{Begon}.